 |Home » INDUSTRY & MARKETS » Global wind energy markets » Global markets outside of Europe in 2007 » North America|

-The US reported a record 5,244 MW installed in 2007, more than double the 2006 figure, accounting for about 30 per cent of the country’s new power-producing capacity.
-Overall, US wind power generating capacity grew 45 per cent in 2007, with total installed capacity now standing at 16.8 GW.
+The US reported a record 5,244 MW installed in 2007, more than double the 2006 figure, accounting for about 30% of the country’s new power-producing capacity.
+Overall, US wind power generating capacity grew 45% in 2007, with total installed capacity now standing at 16.8 GW.

-Wind farms installed in the US by the end of 2007 will generate an estimated 48,000 GWh in 2008, just over 1 per cent of the country’s electricity supply.
-The current US electricity mix consists of about 50 per cent coal, 20 per cent nuclear, 20 per cent natural gas, 6 per cent hydropower, with the rest generated from oil and non-hydro renewables, according to the US Energy Information Administration.
+Wind farms installed in the US by the end of 2007 will generate an estimated 48,000 GWh in 2008, just over 1% of the country’s electricity supply.
+The current US electricity mix consists of about 50% coal, 20% nuclear, 20% natural gas, 6% hydropower, with the rest generated from oil and non-hydro renewables, according to the US Energy Information Administration.

-Most interesting, perhaps, is how quickly wind’s share of current investment is growing: new wind projects account for about 30 per cent of the entire new power-producing capacity added in the US in 2007, establishing wind power as a mainstream option for new electricity generation.
+Most interesting, perhaps, is how quickly wind’s share of current investment is growing: new wind projects account for about 30% of the entire new power-producing capacity added in the U.S. in 2007, establishing wind power as a mainstream option for new electricity generation.

-The American Wind Energy Association’s initial estimates indicate that another 5GW of new wind capacity will be installed in 2008.
-However, the pace of growth in 2008 and beyond will largely depend not on turbine availability, but on the timing and duration of the potential extension of the PTC.
+AWEA’s initial estimates indicate that another 5GW of new wind capacity will be installed in 2008.
+However, the pace of growth in 2008 and beyond will largely depend, not on turbine availability, but on the timing and duration of the potential extension of the PTC.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.